 Example: A gambler in California calls a UNLV basketball player and offers him $1,000 to fake an injury in the next game.
 Even if the basketball player declines, the gambler still may be arrested by the U.S. Marshals Service in Nevada and indicted on federal sports bribery charges for the attempted bribery.

 Definition of "sporting events"

-Federal sports bribery charges applies to any type of sporting event in Nevada as long as the game is announced to the public beforehand.
-It doesn't matter if the game involves professional or amateur athletes.
+Federal sports bribery charges apply to any type of sporting event in Nevada as long as the game is announced to the public beforehand.
+It does not matter if the game involves professional or amateur athletes.

 Federal versus state laws for sports bribery

 A sports bribery charge can be prosecuted under federal law only if the alleged scheme involves "interstate commerce."
 This is a very broad standard which comprises any crime that is carried out by using interstate transportation or communication.
 In the above examples, the defendants are automatically liable under federal law because the teams are from separate states.

 Note that Nevada sports bribery laws are very similar to federal sports bribery laws.
 Therefore a defendant may be prosecuted under both federal and state law in Nevada for the same alleged act of bribery.
 However, an allegation of sports bribery in Nevada that does not involve interstate commerce may be prosecuted only in state court.